Global properties of Dirichlet forms on discrete spaces: Consequences of recurrence

-\chapter{Consequences of recurrence}
+\section{Consequences of recurrence}

-Within this chapter we want to discuss the relationship between all the global properties discussed above.
-We prove that recurrence of $\QD$ always implies stochastic completeness and $\QD = \QN$ (see Theorem \ref{implications of recurrence}) and that all concepts coincide in the case where $m$ is finite (Theorem \ref{finite measure}).
-Using these results we finally show that recurrence of $\QD$ is related to the unique solvability of the eigenvalue equation $(\ow{L} + \alpha)u =0$ in $\ow{D}$.
+In this chapter we discuss the relationship between all the global properties which were introduced above.
+We prove that recurrence of $\QD$ always implies stochastic completeness and $\QD = \QN$ (see Theorem \ref{implications of recurrence}) and that all concepts coincide in the case when $m$ is finite (Theorem \ref{finite measure}).
+Using these results we show that recurrence of $\QD$ is related to the unique solvability of the eigenvalue equation $(\ow{L} + \alpha)u =0$ on the space $\ow{D}$.
 (Theorem \ref{last}).
-Except Theorem \ref{implications of recurrence}, which is valid in much more general situations, all the results of this chapter seem to be new in this context.
+Except Theorem \ref{implications of recurrence}, which is valid in much more general situations, all the results of this chapter seem to be new.